flowtr/flapi/README.md

 # Flowtr API Generator (flapi)

-This is a node.js app that generates apis using tailwindcss, mongodb and express.
+Flapi is a CMS made with modern web technologies such as Tailwind CSS, preact, MongoDB and Express.

 ## Getting Started